ZZ Top: Musical style

 The Guardian described ZZ Top as "part traditional, part contrary, and part of the deep seam of Texas weirdness that stretched from the 13th Floor Elevators through to the Butthole Surfers".
 Texas Monthly described their music as "loud, macho, greasy, and distorted", with "unrepentant misogynistic references".
-In the early 1980s, ZZ Top embraced synthesizers and drum machines, drawing inspiration from British electronic acts such as Orchestral Manoeuvres in the Dark and Depeche Mode (while deriving their dance moves from the former).
+In the early 1980s, ZZ Top embraced electronic instruments, drawing inspiration from British acts such as Orchestral Manoeuvres in the Dark (OMD) and Depeche Mode; the band also derived their onstage dance moves from those of OMD.
 Hill and Gibbons worked as a kind of double act, looking similar and employing simple stage choreography that Hill described as "low-energy, high-impact".

 ZZ Top's music has been classified as blues rock, hard rock, boogie rock, Southern rock, blues, and Texas blues.

 Drug use

 Beard struggled with addiction in the 1970s, claiming to have spent "every bit" of his money earned from ZZ Top's tours on drugs.
 Beard explains that he had different reasons for taking different drugs, saying "the pills thing came about just from the workload.
 And the heroin thing came about because I just liked it.
 I mean, you ever done heroin?
 It's great.
 It's a fucking vacation for the mind, and I liked it.
 I liked it a lot."
 Beard entered rehabilitation in the 1980s and was sober as of 2020.

-Hill would "[occasionally] partake" in marijuana until one occasion in a hotel in Amsterdam, when Hill was smoking marijuana with guitar tech Elwood Francis and Francis noticed that a metal bar was embedded into the window frame of the hotel room.
+Hill would "[occasionally] partake" in marijuana until one occasion in a hotel in Amsterdam, when Hill was smoking marijuana with guitar tech (and eventual replacement) Elwood Francis, who noticed that a metal bar was embedded into the window frame of the hotel room.
 Francis, seeing an opportunity for a prank, jumped out the window and (unbeknownst to Hill) grabbed onto the metal bar, making it appear that he had committed suicide.
 Hill apparently never smoked marijuana again after the incident.